sfsheath/roman-amphitheaters/README.md

 roman-amphitheaters
 ===================

 A re-usable list of Roman Amphitheaters.
 Currently formatted as geojson with a json-ld context.
+It's very incomplete as there some 200+ amphitheaters known from the Roman world.

 Some of this data comes from Wikipedia's list of Roman amphitheaters at http://en.wikipedia.org/wiki/List_of_Roman_amphitheatres .
 I used that as a starting point but have made corrections.